linhtwin/linhtwin.github.io/meal-club.markdown

 ## How do I sign up?

 Space is very limited.
 Currently, ordering is by invitation only.
-If you’d like to join, please get in touch with me at linh@linh.win
+If you’d like to join, please [email me](mailto:{{ site.author.social.email }}).

 ## Check out some recent meals